KumarBoste/Student_Performance_and_Attendance_System/README.md

 JOIN students s ON m.student_id = s.student_id
 JOIN subjects sub ON m.subject_id = sub.subject_id
 WHERE m.marks_obtained > 80;
+-- Question: Which students scored above 80 in any subject?
 -- Insight: Identifies top performers in each subject.
 ```